Information and Policies

 Q: What kinds of materials can be requested?

-A: St. Olaf will loan circulating books, government documents, and periodicals.
+A: St. Olaf will loan circulating books, government documents, periodicals, and DVDs.
 For non-circulating print items, photocopied articles from science periodicals or excerpts from reference works will be supplied.

 Q: How do I register for library privileges at St. Olaf?